kovidgoyal/calibre/src/calibre/manual/develop.rst

 The calibre source tree is very stable, it rarely breaks, but if you feel the need to run from source on a separate test library and run the released calibre version with your everyday library, you can achieve this easily using .bat files or shell scripts to launch |app|.
-The example below shows how to do this on windows using .bat files (the instructions for other platforms are the same, just use a BASh script instead of a .bat file)
+The example below shows how to do this on windows using .bat files (the instructions for other platforms are the same, just use a BASH script instead of a .bat file)

-To launch the relase version of |app| with your everyday library:
+To launch the release version of |app| with your everyday library:

 calibre-normal.bat::